dannysdomainoriginal/my-quiz-app/md/doc.md

 - [ ] Add labels to quiz modal
 - [ ] Make take quiz button work on all pages
 - [ ] Make menu responsive - bottom tabs or side menu
+- [ ] Edit the padding of the containers